thomasstrassmann/DaCapo-API/README.md

 Although the CRUD functionalities can be found at the top of the documentation (root route), they are summarized here once again in a clear manner.
 Users can:

-- create a profile.
+* create a profile.
-- list all profiles.
+* list all profiles.
-- retrieve a profile and update their own.
+* retrieve a profile and update their own.
-- list all instruments and create a new instrument.
+* list all instruments and create a new instrument.
-- retrieve a single instrument and retrieve and delete their own entries.
+* retrieve a single instrument and retrieve and delete their own entries.
-- retrieve, create and delete a bookmark if they are authenticated.
+* retrieve, create and delete a bookmark if they are authenticated.
-- retrieve, create and delete a following entry if they are authenticated.
+* retrieve, create and delete a following entry if they are authenticated.
+* list the rating overview and create a rating for a user
+* retrieve a single rating, update and delete it if authenticated.
+* list and create a wanted item.
+* get, update and delete a wanted item, if you are the owner.

 ## Testing